-Conflict also exists between organizations; for example, between corporations and activist groups such as Greenpeace, or trade unions and shareholder groups.
+Conflict also exists between organizations - for example, between corporations and activist groups such as Greenpeace, or trade unions and shareholder groups.
 Murphy and Dee (1992) noted that inter-organizational conflicts are often unresolved, not because the participants use different resolution strategies, but because both parties can meet their objectives by not resolving the conflict.

-Other writers (e.g. Pfeffer, 1981; Mullins, 2013; Robbins and Judge, 2013) refer to the five factors described in the section below as the main sources of organizational conflict.
+Other writers (Pfeffer, 1981; Mullins, 2013; Robbins and Judge, 2013) refer to the following five factors as the main sources of organizational conflict.